 We have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
 Although we have a duty to inform the local authority, there is no duty for anyone, including the private foster carer or social workers to inform the academy.
 However, it should be clear to our academy who has parental responsibility.

 Our academy staff should notify the DSL when they become aware of private fostering arrangements.
 The DSL will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
-XXXX Academy, itself has a duty to inform the local authority of the private fostering arrangements within one working day.
+Rainbow Forge Primary Academy, itself has a duty to inform the local authority of the private fostering arrangements within one working day.

-On admission to XXXXX academy, we will take steps to verify the relationship of the adults to the child who is being registered.
+On admission to Rainbow Forge Primary Academy, we will take steps to verify the relationship of the adults to the child who is being registered.

 Online Safety and Cyber Security (including remote/blended learning)

-XXXXXX academy ensures that it has information and processes to raise awareness of online safety and cyber security for all staff, children, and parents to support the academy’s aim of establishing a whole school approach to online safety.
+Rainbow Forge Primary Academy ensures that it has information and processes to raise awareness of online safety and cyber security for all staff, children, and parents to support the academy’s aim of establishing a whole school approach to online safety.
 The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

 content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, extremism, misinformation, disinformation (including fake news) and conspiracy theories.

 contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.